Amine Dinar

-Amine Dinar (أمين دينار; born 13 June 1995) is a Moroccan professional football player, finance executive and entrepreneur who currently plays as a midfielder for FUS Rabat in the Botola Pro.
+Amine Dinar (أمين دينار; born 13 June 1995) is a Moroccan professional footballer who plays as a defensive midfielder for Botola Pro club FUS Rabat.

 Early life and youth career

-Born in Rabat, Morocco, Dinar spent part of his youth in Tunisia, Niger and Gabon due to his father’s diplomatic career.
+Dinar was born in Rabat, Morocco.
+He spent part of his youth in Tunisia, Niger and Gabon due to his father’s diplomatic career.
 He started playing football at AS Salé before joining various clubs in Africa, including Sahel SC and Olympic FC in Niger, Delta Telestar, FC Lewai and FC Boca Libreville in Gabon.
 In 2011, Dinar returned to Morocco and joined the youth academy of FAR Rabat.

 Club career

 FAR Rabat

 He made his senior debut during the 2012–13 season, scoring 4 goals in 11 appearances.
 His performances caught the attention of French club Paris Saint-Germain, leading to a transfer in 2013.

-Paris Saint-Germain and loan spells
+Paris Saint-Germain

 Dinar joined Paris Saint-Germain from FAR Rabat on 1 July 2013 on a three-year contract.
-He did not make any competitive appearances for PSG and spent each of his three seasons with the club out on loan.
-During the 2014 January transfer window, Dinar was loaned to US Créteil-Lusitanos until the end of the season.
-He then joined Paris FC on loan for the 2014–15 season, followed by a loan spell at Red Star FC during the 2015–16 season.
+He did not make any competitive appearances for the club.
+During the 2014 January transfer window, he was loaned to US Créteil-Lusitanos until the end of the season.
+He then joined Paris FC on loan for the 2014–15 season.